 - British Geological Survey Hard Substrate Map – The interpretation of the BGS hard substrate maps was based on a variety of data sourced from within the British Geological Survey and externally.
 The map provides evidence for the presence of Moderate energy circalittoral rock within East of Haig Fras MCZ.

 - British Geological Survey Seabed Sediments Data Points Map – Particle Size Analysis of historical data was used to identify habitat type and converted to the EUNIS broadscale habitats by JNCC.
 The data suggest subtidal coarse sediment and subtidal sand both occur within the site.

-- East of Haig Fras rMCZ Summary Site Report (2014) – The data from the 2012 and 2013 verification surveys have been analysed by Cefas.
+- East of Haig Fras rMCZ Post-survey Site Report (updated 2017) – The data from the 2012 and 2013 verification surveys have been analysed by Cefas.
 The analysis confirmed the presence of moderate energy circalittoral rock, subtidal sand and subtidal coarse sediments and subtidal mixed sediment mosaics.
 High energy circalittoral rock, mud habitats in deep water and subtidal mud habitat, which are not currently protected features of the site, were also identified.

 - Community analysis of East of Haig Fras MCZ data (2014) – JNCC contracted Seastar Survey Ltd to complete a community analysis of offshore MCZ grab and video data to establish biotopes.
 The following biotopes were recorded in East of Haig Fras MCZ:

 - CR.HCR.DpSp.(PhaAxi): A4.121 Phakellia ventilabrum (chalice sponge) and axinellid sponges on deep, wave-exposed circalittoral rock

 - SS.SCS.OCS: A5.15 Offshore circalittoral coarse sediment